 Windows 11 is out now, and while the launch of its promised native Android app support has been delayed, when it does arrive you'll be able to install Android apps through the overhauled Microsoft Store.

-Microsoft is integrating apps from Amazon Appstore into its own store.
+At least early on those apps will be from the Amazon Appstore, which Microsoft is integrating into its Microsoft Store for Windows.
 However, you'll have another way to add Android apps to your Start menu or taskbar: sideloading will work too.

 - Windows 11 release date, beta, features and everything you need to know